Mediterranean Rug | Video Tutorial

 Conclusion

-The Mediterranean Rug is an ideal project to enjoy the weaving process and fill your home with handmade warmth.
-With its balanced circular structure and soft colors, it combines the simplicity of trapillo yarn with a highly decorative result.
+The Mediterranean Rug is an ideal project for enjoying the weaving process and filling your home with handcrafted warmth.
+With its balanced circular structure and soft colors, it combines the simplicity of t-shirt yarn with a highly decorative result.

 👉 Discover all the colors of Trapillo Terra at Idealium